gvwilson/thirdbit/src/fiction/iffy/index.md

 hold it *there*,
 and—

-As Benício raised his hand Wales shouted, "Wait!"
+As Ignacio raised his hand Wales shouted, "Wait!"
 Iffy tackled the Ecologist,
 grabbing his arm and knocking him clumsily to the ground.
 The EMP that was supposed to scramble his brain sent feedback shrieking through the sentry bots' motors instead.

-Benício scrambled back onto his feet.
+Ignacio scrambled back onto his feet.
 "No!
 No, Iffy, whattaya done?"

 "Affin' hell!" she swore,